MosheBerman/KosherCocoa/Documentation.md

 8. Conclusion
 ---
-While there are couple of missing parts, this library is hopefully a matyre piece of code.
-I've used bits and pieces of it in various apps for several years with close to no problem.
+While there are couple of missing parts, this library is a mature piece of code.
+I've used bits and pieces of it in various apps for several years with close to no problems.

 Remember to provide your users with an adequate way to configuare a way for you to obtain their location.
 The primary cause of complaints in three years was nearly always a user who didn't know how to tell my apps where they were.